rtauseef/provisioning-profile-helper/README.md

 ## Update Jenkins with latest provisioning profile

 * Jenkins checks for updates automatically every 2 minutes.
 If there is a new provisioning profile available, it will be installed automatically.
-* If you need to perfom an immediate build, run the Jenkins job __provisioning-profile__ and then run the job to build your app.
+* If you need to perform an immediate build, run the Jenkins job __provisioning-profile__ and then run the job to build your app.

 ## Update your system with latest developer certificate